emranxec/KeepLearning/README.md

 session.flush();
 ```
 - REMOVE
 >  propagates the remove operation from parent to child entity.
-Similar to JPA's CascadeType.REMOVE,
+Similar to JPA's CascadeType.
+REMOVE,
-> we have CascadeType.DELETE, which is specific to Hibernate
+> we have CascadeType.
+DELETE, which is specific to Hibernate
 ```
 Person savedPersonEntity = session.find(Person.class, personId);
 session.remove(savedPersonEntity);